-- (5) Conclusions of law, drawn from and specifically referring to the facts are also included under "Conclusions of Law". - (6) The parties must include supporting authority for the recommended level of discipline under the heading "Supporting Authority." - (7) No more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any pending investigation/proceeding not resolved by this stipulation, except for criminal investigations. - (8) Payment of Disciplinary Costs----Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 6140.7.
-(Check one option only): - Until costs are paid in full, Respondent will remain actually suspended from the practice of law unless relief is obtained per rule 5.130, Rules of Procedure. - Costs are to be paid in equal amounts prior to February 1 for the following membership years: two billing cycles following the effective date of the Supreme Court order.
+- (6) The parties must include supporting authority for the recommended level of discipline under the heading "Supporting Authority." - (7) No more than 30 days prior to the filing of this stipulation, Respondent has been advised in writing of any pending investigation/proceeding not resolved by this stipulation, except for criminal investigations. - (8) Payment of Disciplinary Costs-Respondent acknowledges the provisions of Bus. & Prof. Code §§6086.10 & 6140.7.
+(Check one option only): - Until costs are paid in full, Respondent will remain actually suspended from the practice of law unless relief is obtained per rule 5.130, Rules of Procedure. - Costs are to be paid in equal amounts prior to February 1 for the following membership years: three billing cycles following the effective date of the Supreme Court order.
 (Hardship, special circumstances or other good cause per rule 5.132, Rules of Procedure.)
 If Respondent fails to pay any installment as described above, or as may be modified by the State Bar Court, the remaining balance is due and payable immediately.